 Welcome to Sutton Cheney Parish Council Website

-Sutton Cheney Parish Council is the local authority responsible for providing local services to Sutton Cheney, Dadlington and Shenton villages and we strive to make them a better place to live, work and play.
+Sutton Cheney Parish Council is the lowest tier of Government responsible for providing local services to Sutton Cheney, Dadlington and Shenton villages.
+We strive to make them better places to live, work and play.

-Our website includes a range of information about how we conduct ourselves and what we do.
-Please use the side navigation bar to browse the site to access information.
+Our website includes a range of information about what we do and how we conduct our business.
+Please use the side navigation bar to browse the site.

-If you can't find the information you require then please contact us at firstname.lastname@example.org or by phoning 01455 699618.
+If you can't find the information you are looking for then please contact the Parish Clerk at firstname.lastname@example.org or by phoning 01455 699618.

 Alternatively, please use our online contact form and we will be in contact shortly.

 10 May 2020Parish Council Meeting Called - 14th May 7:30pm

 All Members of the Parish Council are hereby summoned to attend the Parish Council meeting to be held on Thursday 14th May 2020 starting at 7:30pm.
 Please note that this meeting will be held online and will be available to view publicly at www.zoom.us using Meeting ID 893-2097-5338.